Washi1337/ctf-writeups/FlareOn/2020/8/README.md

 }
 ```

-This explains the message from earlier.
+Even though the pointer-magic that is happening here might be hard to understand, the strings do a great job at explaining what is happening here.
 We are extracting a resource file, which happens to be an ELF binary, and then run it in an WSL environment.
 So even though the original binary is a normal Windows PE binary, it seems the real challenge is actually implemented in the ELF binary running in a Unix environment.

 Reversing the ELF binary
 -----------------------

-After renaming lots of variables and functions, you'll notice that the ELF binary is not too complicated.
-It has one big main method that keeps looping until the main program terminates.
+After opening the ELF binary in Ghidra, and renaming a few variables and functions, you'll notice that the embedded file is not too complicated.
+It has one big main procedure that keeps looping until the main program terminates.
 In this loop, it receives the command from the main application, updates the board, determines the move of the AI player, and then sends the entire board state back to the main application.
 You will also notice that the AI that is implemented indeed is a perfect AI that either always wins or draws.

 The important thing to notice here is the following snippet: